 VOA Founding Father Robert E. Sherwood

-One of many enthusiastic supporters of the Lange-Orlemanski mission to Moscow was President Roosevelt’s speech writer Robert E. Sherwood.
+One of many enthusiastic supporters of the Lange-Orlemanski mission to Moscow was President Roosevelt’s speechwriter Robert E. Sherwood.
 He was also a key OWI official described as the “founding father” of the Voice of America.
 In 1944, Sherwood was sent to Great Britain to coordinate American propaganda with Soviet Embassy officials in London.
 He supported coordination of U.S. and Soviet propaganda, as did President Roosevelt’s ambassador to Moscow Averell Harriman.

-When others in the Roosevelt administration apparently decided that for reasons of preserving the support of Polish-American voters for President Roosevelt and the Democratic Party it would be wiser not to give official U.S. government publicity to Orlemanski-Stalin meeting, Sherwood send a confidential cable from London expressing his dismay and suggesting that publicizing the Polish-American priest’s meeting with Stalin could help fight the fear of communism among Americans.
+When others in the Roosevelt administration apparently decided that for reasons of preserving the support of Polish-American voters for President Roosevelt and the Democratic Party it would be wiser not to give official U.S. government publicity to the Orlemanski-Stalin meeting, Sherwood sent a confidential cable from London expressing his dismay and suggesting that publicizing the Polish-American priest’s meeting with Stalin could help fight the fear of communism among Americans.

 We are eager to learn the cause for not playing up Orlemenski [sic], which I feel is material most effective for fighting the bogey of Bolshevism.
 His unofficial status would have to be emphasized, of course.”

-Sherwood was reacting in London to secret cables from Washington that the administration had decided not to associate itself publicly with the Lange-Orlemanski trip despite supporting it secretly.
+Sherwood was reacting in London to secret cables from Washington that the administration had decided not to associate itself publicly with the Lange-Orlemanski trip, despite supporting it secretly.

-The Sherwood cable showed how utterly naive this high-ranking U.S. government official, FDR’s speech writer and Hollywood playwright was in believing that Stalinism presented no threat to the United States.
+The Sherwood cable showed how utterly naive this high-ranking U.S. government official, FDR’s speechwriter, and Hollywood playwright was in believing that Stalinism presented no threat to the United States.
 Others in the Office of War Information in New York who worked on VOA broadcasts agreed with Sherwood and pointed out that U.S. and international media would be reporting on the trip.
 They referred to it as “good propaganda.”
 What they meant by it was good propaganda for the Soviet Union and for President Roosevelt’s desire to appease Stalin.